 8. Cueva del Gato

 Also make sure that you don’t skip the Cueva del Gato (the “Cat’s cave”) for an icy refreshing dip in the cave’s turquoise coloured pools.
 This watering hole is a favorite for locals in the region, and is a perfect summer day trip from Ronda.
 It will take you just 15 minutes or so to drive out here.
+Park your car in the parking lot above and stroll towards the cave, the short walk will take no more than 10 minutes or so.

 Looking for other amazing things to see and do in Andalucia?
 Click here for 8 beautiful cities to visit in Andalucia or here for your perfect 1 week Andalucia road trip itinerary!